cthit/style-guides/react/README.md

 ### Element

 An element is a stateless and [pure](https://en.wikipedia.org/wiki/Pure_function) component that should only focus on presentational matters.
 They should take in props, and display it.
 An element may contain other elements, but not other views, screens or use-cases.
 An element should not use any hooks since it's [pure](https://en.wikipedia.org/wiki/Pure_function).
-It should always to a functional component, not a class component.
+It should always be a functional component, never a class component.

 Two examples for elements would be the following: